Despite record COVID-19 hospitalizations, Florida's governor says 'admissions have slowed'

 For the second time in just three days, Florida has recorded a record number of COVID-19 hospitalizations.

 On Sunday, HHS reported that 10,593 people were hospitalized with confirmed cases of the coronavirus.
-Now on Tuesday, that number has climbed by 922 patients.
+On Tuesday, that number climbed by 922 patients.

 While DeSantis admitted that emergency room visits for COVID-like illness (CLI) went up "sharply" in July, he seemed to dismiss the record spike in hospitalizations, instead claiming they're now "plateauing."

 "We are watching the CLI.
 That is plateauing.
 The hospital admissions have slowed.
 I don't think we've reached the peak yet.
-But I think we're gonna settle in hopefully this week or next week," DeSantis said.
+But I think we're going to settle in hopefully this week or next week," DeSantis said.

 Our governor just said hospitalizations due to COVID-19 in Florida have slowed.
-That's not true.
+That's not true.— Nikki Fried (@NikkiFried) August 3, 2021

 Please follow the data and facts.